Aryan1411/TO_do_list/README.md

 # Simple To‑Do List (Red Background Edition)

 A tiny, fast to‑do list web app implemented as a single HTML file with inline CSS/JS.
 It runs entirely in your browser and saves tasks to localStorage.
-This version features a red page background per the new brief, while keeping the task area readable with a clean white card.
+This version features a bold red page background while keeping the task area readable on a clean white card.

 ## Overview
 - Single-file app: dead simple to host anywhere